Exela Technologies Inc. (XELA) Shares Down Despite Recent Market Volatility

-Exela Technologies Inc. (NASDAQ: XELA)’s stock price has decreased by -0.43 compared to its previous closing price of 0.05.
-However, the company has experienced a -9.31% decline in its stock price over the last five trading sessions.
+Exela Technologies Inc. (NASDAQ: XELA)’s stock price has decreased by -4.61 compared to its previous closing price of 0.04.
+Nevertheless, the company has seen a -16.38% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Exela Technologies Inc. (NASDAQ: XELA) Right Now?